farshadniayeshpour/NLP-text-analysis/README.md

 Due to the lack of sentiment annotation for Harry Potter books I decided to use Twitter data for sentiment analysis.

+### News classification with fast.ai has been added to the repository.
+With minimal training, we acheived 85% accuracy.

 ## More models on sentiment analysis:
 1. Recursive RNN (TreeLSTM) (09)
 2. BiLSTM with Attention/Transformer (07)
 3. Advanced character-level CNN text classification

-## Advanced models:
-1. Transformer implementation
+4. Q-RNN
-2. Dynamic memory network for QA (10)
+5. Dynamic memory network for QA (10)
-3. Pointer Sentinel Mixture Models
+6. Pointer Sentinel Mixture Models

 Feel free to pull requests!